+Financial instrument

-Financial instrument Subsequent measurement
+Subsequent measurement

-Cash and cash equivalents
+Cash and cash equivalents Amortized cost

-Accounts receivable
+Accounts receivable Amortized cost

-Security deposits
+Security deposits Amortized cost

-Accounts payable and accrued liabilities
+Accounts payable and accrued liabilities Amortized cost

 2. Significant accounting policies (continued)

 Financial instruments (continued)

 Impairment

 Financial assets measured at cost or amortized cost are tested for impairment when indicators of impairment exist at the end of the reporting period.
 Previously recognized impairment losses are reversed to the extent of the improvement provided the financial asset is not carried at an amount, at the date of the reversal, greater than the amount that would have been the carrying amount had no impairment loss been recognized previously.
 The amounts of any write-downs or reversals are recognized in net income.